vicramon/ember-tutorial/chapters/our-app.md

 If you use Vim then you're in luck!
 Vim projections are great for quickly opening and creating Ember files.

-Here's a Gist with the projections that I use: [Vim Projections for Ember](https://gist.github.com/vicramon/6488603).
+Here's are Gists with the projections that I use: [Coffeescript Projections](https://gist.github.com/vicramon/6488603) or [Javascript Projections](https://gist.github.com/vicramon/b626f24df31a1f64780b).
 Just copy that file into `config/projections.json` and restart Vim.

 These projections use `Rj` as a prefix for all things Ember, so you have `Rjmodel`, `Rjcontroller`, `Rjview`, etc. `Rjini` will open your Ember router, which is consistent with `Rini` opening your Rails router.